jsassu20/Dell-DW1820a-Broadcom-BCM94350Zae-macOS-Full-Support/README.md

 # Broadcom BCM4350 Full Support (macOS 10.10 - 10.15)
 ---

-### Supports all BCM4350 cards with Yosemite - Catalina
+### Supports all variants of the Broadcom BCM4350 chipset currently available as NGFF A/E based Wireless AC and Bluetooth 4.1 m.2 cards.

 Complete solution for for BCM4350 based wireless cards in MacOS.
 SOLVES ALL ISSUES ACROSS ALL CARDS